21 Creative Thanksgiving Table Decor Beyond Pumpkins & Leaves

 Minimalist Nordic-Inspired Settings

 There’s something so soothing about the clean, calm feel of Scandinavian design.
-If you want your Thanksgiving table to feel light and airy, start with a base of soft neutrals—white plates, linen napkins in pale gray, maybe a touch of light wood.
+If you want your Thanksgiving table to feel light and airy, start with a base of soft neutrals like white plates, linen napkins in pale gray, maybe a touch of light wood.

-It’s all about keeping things simple and letting the space breathe.
-A few slender candles or sprigs of evergreen in clear glass vases are all you need for a centerpiece that feels thoughtful without being fussy.
+A few slender candles or sprigs of evergreen in clear glass vases are really all you need for a centerpiece that feels intentional.

 Vintage China and Antique Elements